xpack-dev-tools/arm-none-eabi-gcc-xpack/README-PUBLISH.md

 - in `CHANGELOG.md`, add release date
 - commit and push the repo
+- merge xpack-develop to xpack
+- push the repo
 - go to the [GitHub Releases](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases) page
 - click **Draft a new release**
 - name the tag like **v9.3.1-1.3** (mind the dash in the middle!)